Olevi-id/ip-idp-documentation/_pages/x-appendices/1-faq.md

 Olevi is being used as part of FTN and it is being used to connect to FTN.
 In technical terms Olevi provides necessary features for an organisation to be compliant provider or client in FTN.

 As regulations change and if there is demand from customers, Olevi will implement new features to support changing regulation.
 Currently and quite often the support is already built in.
-If in doubt, contact your [support partner](https://www.weare.fi/en/contact-page/) for details.
+If in doubt, [contact](https://www.olevi.fi/) for details.

 ### Could we use Olevi technologies to provide trust services

 Yes you can, if your organisation has the means and capabilities to provide those services in general.
-If you are interested in using Olevi as part of your services, contact [sales](https://www.weare.fi/en/contact-page/).
+If you are interested in using Olevi as part of your services, [contact](https://www.olevi.fi/).

 ## What is an Instance?